-- Disease outbreak(s) and epidemiology in the country. - Outbreaks occurring in neighbouring countries. - Sharing border with the north-eastern Indian states: Assam, Arunachal Pradesh and West Bengal. - Unpredictable outbreak pattern of the disease in the region. - Stray pig population and their uncontrolled movement across the border. - Existence of a traditional extensive system of pig rearing in the country. - Very high pork import figure in comparison to in-country production. - The pig population in the country is concentrated in the southern frontier. - Lack of data on the distribution of wild boars and soft ticks (vector) in the country. - The yearly increase in the number of tourists visiting the country. - Waste disposal system from airlines.
+- Disease outbreak(s) and epidemiology in the country. - Outbreaks occurring in neighbouring countries. - Sharing border with the north-eastern Indian states: Assam, Arunachal Pradesh and West Bengal. - Unpredictable outbreak pattern of the disease in the region. - Stray pig population and their uncontrolled movement across the border. - Existence of a traditional extensive system of pig rearing in the country. - Farm bio-security status in the country - Animal identification and traceability system in the country - Very high pork import figure in comparison to in-country production. - The pig population in the country is concentrated in the southern frontier. - Lack of data on the distribution of wild boars and soft ticks (vector) in the country.

+- The yearly increase in the number of tourists visiting the country. - Waste disposal system from airlines.